ArminJo/ATtinySerialOut/README.md

 ### Version 1.2.0 - 7/2020
 - Removed workaround `#define __FlashStringHelper fstr_t` for old Digispark core < 1.6.8 in order to work with core >= 1.7.0.
+- ATtiny167 support.
+- Moved functions from h to cpp file.

 ### Version 1.1.0 - 5/2020
 - Removed symbol `TINY_SERIAL_INHERIT_FROM_PRINT` and replaced by macro `#define Print TinySerialOut`